NOT-LPC/notlpc-concept/content/about/our-newsletters.md

 ---
-title: Newsletters
+title: "Our newsletters"
-linktitle: Newsletters
+linktitle: "Our newsletters"
-description: We use MailChimp to publish regular newsletters.
+description: "We use MailChimp to publish regular newsletters and past issues are linked here"
 date: 2018-09-01
 publishdate: 2018-09-01
 lastmod: 2018-09-01